 Like Prince’s remarks to Salewicz earlier in the year, it’s difficult to determine just how seriously “Ronnie, Talk to Russia” was meant to be taken.
 The use of the decidedly un-presidential diminutive “Ronnie” indicates that it was just a goof, but the lines about the Sandinista revolution in Nicaragua–“You can go to the zoo, but you can’t feed guerillas… Left-wing guerillas… Who wanna blow up the world”–suggest that his concern about the spread of communism was genuine (pretty rich coming from a guy who just called for organized revolution three songs ago).
 The third verse, in which Prince tells Ronnie “if you’re dead before I get to meet ya… Don’t say I didn’t warn ya,” is especially curious, as it’s either making an off-color reference to John Hinckley Jr.’s assassination attempt or suggesting that Prince has the cockroach-like ability to survive nuclear holocaust.

-Musically, at least, “Ronnie, Talk to Russia” falls firmly on the “goof” side of the equation.
-Opening with a howl of guitar noise–a hangover from the end of the album’s previous track, “Private Joy”– “Ronnie” lurches to life with a series of machine-gun-like drum fills and muffled shouts from Prince, before careening into a manic keyboard and guitar riff.
-Like on “When You Were Mine” and the Time’s “After Hi School,” Prince uses the Oberheim OB-X to mimic the sound of a Farfisa organ, resulting in a kitschy retro bubblegum vibe; this, combined with his and Lisa Coleman’s chanted vocals, make the song sound a bit like a more demented version of Toni Basil’s 1982 cheerleader-pop hit “Mickey.”
+Musically, “Ronnie, Talk to Russia” falls firmly on the “goof” side of the equation.
+Opening with a howl of guitar noise–a hangover from the previous track, “Private Joy”– “Ronnie” lurches to life with a series of machine-gun-like drum fills and muffled shouts from Prince, before careening into a manic keyboard and guitar riff.
+Like on “When You Were Mine” and the Time’s “After Hi School,” Prince uses the Oberheim OB-X to mimic the sound of a Farfisa organ, resulting in a kitschy retro bubblegum vibe; this, combined with his and Lisa Coleman’s chanted vocals, make the song sound a bit like a demented version of Toni Basil’s 1982 cheerleader-pop hit “Mickey.”
 As the song progresses, sounds of artillery begin to clutter the mix; the final “don’t you blow up my world” is punctuated by a detonating bomb–the product, no doubt, of the extensive sound effects library at Sunset Sound.
 The whole thing is over in less than two minutes: at the very least, unlike the actual Ronnie’s two-term presidency, the song doesn’t overstay its welcome.

 Maybe the most interesting thing about “Ronnie,” however, is a mere footnote to the actual song.
 Ronnie, of course, did end up talking to Russia, holding a series of summits with Communist Party General Secretary Mikhail Gorbachev between 1985 and 1988 which led to the thawing of tensions between the United States and the Soviet Union.
-To commemorate these events, in 1988 a 17-year-old English singer and model named Anna Garcia recorded a song called “Ronnie–Talk to Russia!” under the stage name “Sheree.”
+To commemorate these events, in 1988 a 17-year-old Anglo-Dutch singer and model named Anna Garcia recorded a song called “Ronnie–Talk to Russia!” under the stage name “Sheree.”
 The only thing this “Ronnie” had in common with Prince’s was the title: it was written by West German songwriter and producer Dieter Bohlen, formerly of Europop duo Modern Talking.
 But Garcia would soon play a more significant role in Prince’s world, with another new name: Anna Fantastic.